Neuroscience and Neuronal Disorders

 If you have any questions or need assistance with the registration process, please don't hesitate to contact us at support@sciconx.com.
 We're here to help!

-Thank you for your interest in the World Congress on Neuroscience.
-We look forward to welcoming you to Tokyo, Japan for an inspiring and enriching experience.
+Thank you for your interest in the International Conference on Neuroscience and Neuronal Disorders.
+We look forward to welcoming you to Las Vegas, USA for an inspiring and enriching experience.

 Latest News